-Square offers a free online store for retailers, restaurants, service businesses, and nonprofits.
-Any seller, from mobile businesses to multi-store operations, can easily open an online store, list products for sale, process payments, and deliver orders via traditional shipping methods, curbside pickup, or local delivery.
+Square Online offers a free ecommerce website for retailers, restaurants, service businesses, and nonprofits.
+Any seller, from mobile businesses to multi-store operations, can easily open a Square Online store, list products for sale, process payments, and deliver orders via traditional shipping methods, curbside pickup, or local delivery.
 Best of all, the data from your online store syncs with Square’s backend reporting for accurate data management between online and in-person sales.

-Square’s free online store is remarkably simple to set up, and we’ll walk you through it in 10 simple steps.
+Square Online’s free store is remarkably simple to set up, and we’ll walk you through it in 10 simple steps.
+We’ll also show you how to set up a Square Checkout page for pickup orders, and how Square Online works for restaurants.
 If you want to follow along, sign up for your free Square account now.
 It takes just minutes, is completely risk-free, and you can build your store as quickly as you can read this guide.